 Patmos Architecture

-The architecture of Patmos is strongly related to the foundation of the Monastery of Saint John, the most unique architectural marvel in Greece.
-Built in the 11th century, the monastery dedicated to the disciple of Christ, Saint John the Theologian, and has been the center of Greek orthodox religion ever since.
+Patmos is the holy island of Revelation and one of the most peaceful destinations in Greece.
+The architecture of Patmos is strongly related to the foundation of the Monastery of Saint John, the most unique architectural marvel on the island.
+Constructed in the 11th century, this beautiful monastic complex was dedicated to the disciple of Christ, Saint John the Theologian, and has been the center of Greek Orthodox religion ever since.

-Following the economic development of Patmos island, we see the appearance of two-storey luxurious houses and mansions that very much resemble each other.
-Due to the constant pirates' attacks, the settlement was fortified, not with walls but according to the structural plan of the houses that allowed no openings and no special appearance.
-Still, the safest place in Patmos was the monastery of Saint John where locals found shelter.
+Due to the constant pirate attacks, the settlement of Chora was fortified, not with walls but with the houses themselves, taking advantage of their structural plan that featured no openings and no special appearance.
+Still, the safest place in Patmos was the monastery of Saint John where locals often sought shelter.
 Chora is built around the fortified monastery and charms all visitors to this day.
+In fact, local architecture helped the settlement make it to the list of World Cultural Heritage Monuments in 1999 and has been part of it since then.

 MORE GENERAL INFO ABOUT PATMOS